tahunus/MPR121_Calibration/README.md

 At the end of the charge time, the electrode voltage is measured with a 10 bit ADC.
 The highest operating range of the electrode charging source is Vdd - 0.7V: it is critical not to charge the electrode beyond this point because it’s a non-linear region, meaning the ADC reading can quickly overflow returning meaningless results.
 For more information see [AN3889 Capacitance Sensing Settings](https://www.nxp.com/docs/en/application-note/AN3889.pdf).

-This is why the Autoconfig feature is so sweet: it automatically tests various charge times and charge currents to determine the maximum values (within definable limits) that result in controlled results, and it does this *for each individual electrode*, allowing for differences in capacitance due to conector length, pad characteristics, etc.
+This is why the Autoconfig feature is so sweet: it automatically tests various charge times and charge currents to determine the maximum values (within definable limits) that result in controlled output, and it does this *for each individual electrode*, allowing for differences in capacitance due to conector length, pad characteristics, etc.  Details on the input variables for Autoconfig start in Page 7 of [AN3889](https://www.nxp.com/docs/en/application-note/AN3889.pdf).

+### MPR121 Library ###
+To use Autoconfig and change calibration parameters during program execution, some serious modifications to the Adafruit_MPR121 library files are necessary, so make a copy of the .cpp and .h files into the file directory of your sketch and rename them to something like “my_MPR121.cpp”.
+The next time you open your sketch these two files will appear as tabs where you can modify them.
+Change the corresponding #include statements to the file name you chose.
+These actions will ensure that the original MPR121 library remains untouched.